Nickhub96/be-server-project/README.md

 # Back-End NC-News

-In this repo you can use all the endpoint i have created to collect different sets of Data.
+In this repo you can use all the endpoints I have created to collect different sets of Data.
 The data tables have been created using SQL, Knex is used through out the repo to help with the collection of data through the various endpoints.

 ## Requirements